yguler/PandaAnalysis/T3/README.md

 - It will only check datasets that contain `TT` and do not contain `TTbarDM` in the dataset's nickname

-- If a dataset is not found in `PandaCore.Tools.process`, it will guess the nickname of the dataset, give it a xsec of 1, and write it to the catalog (`--smartcache`)
+- If a dataset is not found in `PandaCore.Tools.process`, it will guess the nickname of the dataset, give it a xsec of 1, and write it to the catalog (`--force`)

 - If the file does not exist locally on the T3, a smartcache request will be made